 - Tight, revealing or otherwise inappropriate clothing.

 - Athletic wear.

 - Clothing that is ripped, frayed, stained or messy.

 All employees are expected to comply with this dress code in a manner consistent with their gender identity and expression.
 Employees who report to work inappropriately attired will be asked to leave work to change clothes and will be required to use personal time or vacation time to do so.

 Any questions regarding appropriate summer dress should be directed to Human Resources.

-Violations of the policy can range from inappropriate clothing items to offensive perfumes and body odor.
+Under the Company’s dress code policy, dress code violations can range from inappropriate clothing items to offensive perfumes and body odor.
 If a staff member comes to work in inappropriate dress, he or she will be required to go home, change into conforming attire or properly groom, and return to work.

 If a staff member’s poor hygiene or use of too much perfume/cologne is an issue, the supervisor should discuss the problem with the staff member in private and should point out the specific areas to be corrected.
 If the problem persists, supervisors should follow the normal corrective action process, and could lead to termination.

 Featured Image Credit: IzelPhotography / Deposit Photos 87930522